USA - Colorado:

 Best time: April to May

-Tour grading: Easy.
-Most birding will be on foot along quiet, paved roads or park trails; the tour is intensive in terms of time spent in the field with some pre-dawn starts.
-Note we bird to 3655m where altitude makes walking more strenuous.
+Tour grading: Moderate.
+Most birding will be on foot along quiet, paved or gravel roads or well-worn trails; the tour is intensive in terms of time spent in the field with pre-dawn starts the norm. note we bird to 3,655m where altitude makes walking more strenuous.

 Photography: Good to excellent

-Key species: Greater Prairie-chicken, Lesser Prairie-chicken, Greater Sage-grouse, Gunnison Sage-grouse, Sharp-tailed Grouse, Dusky Grouse, White-tailed Ptarmigan, Brown-capped, Grey-crowned and Black Rosy-finches, Mountain Chickadee, Juniper Titmouse, Clark's Nutcracker, Woodhouse's (Western) Scrub-jay, Steller's, Pinyon and Gray Jays, Western and Mountain Bluebirds, Townsend's Solitaire, Williamson's Sapsucker, Lewis's Woodpecker, American Three-toed Woodpecker, Pygmy Nuthatch, Thick-billed (McCown's) and Chestnut-collared Longspurs, Mountain and Piping Plovers, Sage and Curve-billed Thrashers, Black-throated Sparrow, Canyon and Green-tailed Towhees, Rock, Canyon and Bewick's Wrens, Scaled Quail, Greater Road-runner, Ferruginous Hawk, Prairie Falcon, Boreal and Burrowing Owls, Northern Pygmy-Owl, Great Horned Owl, American Black Bear, Coyote, Moose, Bighorn Sheep, Mountain Goat, Pronghorn, Raccoon, Black-tailed Prairie-Dog, North American Beaver.
+Key species: Greater Prairie-chicken, Lesser Prairie-chicken, Greater Sage-grouse, Gunnison Sage-grouse, Sharp-tailed Grouse, Dusky Grouse, White-tailed Ptarmigan, Chukar (introduced), Brown-capped, Grey-crowned and Black Rosy-finches, Mountain Chickadee, Juniper Titmouse, Clark's Nutcracker, Woodhouse's (Western) Scrub-jay, Steller's, Pinyon and Canada Jays, Western and Mountain Bluebirds, Townsend's Solitaire, Williamson's Sapsucker, Lewis's Woodpecker, American Three-toed Woodpecker, Pygmy Nuthatch, Juniper Titmouse, Bushtit, Eastern Phoebe, Thick-billed (McCown's) and Chestnut-collared Longspurs, Mountain and Piping Plovers, Sage and Curve-billed Thrashers, several sparrows including Vesper, Fox, Grasshopper, Field, Black-throated, Rufous-crowned, Harris's, Brewer's and Sagebrush Sparrows, Black and Virginia Rails, American Dipper, Virginia's Warbler, Hermit Thrush, Broad-tailed Hummingbird, Canyon, Spotted and Green-tailed Towhees, Rock, Canyon, Marsh and Bewick's Wrens, Scaled Quail, Greater Road-runner, Violet-green Swallow, Swainson's, Ferruginous and Cooper's Hawks, Prairie Falcon, Boreal and Burrowing Owls, Northern Pygmy-Owl, Great Horned Owl, American Black Bear, Coyote, Moose, Bighorn Sheep, Mountain Goat, Pronghorn, Raccoon, Black-tailed Prairie-Dog, North American Beaver.